Saphall/Leapfrog_Data-Engineering_Assignments/Week3/Day2/docs/Extract_employee_data_from_json.md

 > # Task to be done:
-## Write a script to extract data from a JSON file into the database.
+## Q. Write a script to extract data from a JSON file into the database.

 The script for this task can be found [here.](https://github.com/Saphall/Leapfrog_Data-Engineering_Assignments/blob/Day2_Assignment/Week3/Day2/src/pipeline/extract_employee_data_from_json.py)